-We are looking for a full stack senior web application developer to join the team at Level 12.
+Notice: We are accepting applications for a senior-level full stack web application developer to join the team at Level 12.
+However, we will be moving more slowly through the evaluation and interview process in Q2 2019 as we seek to balance available development capacity with upcoming projects.
 Keep reading for more details.

 TL;DR: Why Consider This Position?

 - We have a commitment to transparency and offer a "no surprises experience" throughout the interview and hiring process.

 - We practice and preach sound development practices.
 You are likely to learn and grow as a developer while working here.